-To the left, Sasol’s kerosene tanks face Old Spanish Trail in Westlake.
+To the right, Sasol’s kerosene tanks face Old Spanish Trail in Westlake.
 The tanks can hold up to one to one-and-a-half barge loads of kerosene.
 (Frank DiCesare / American Press)

 Last Modified: Tuesday, August 13, 2013 10:09 AM